by Tracy C. Brown

-Perhaps it was because I grew up as a poor kid in a rundown urban neighborhood on the other side of the tracks.
-Every fiber of my being revolts at the existence of such a Medieval social system in American archaeology in these modern times—and because of that (among other things)—I chose long ago to have zero part in it.
-My fundamental mindset is egalitarian in nature.
-I do not respect or bow down to college degrees or professional titles—nor do I expect their holders to bow down to me.
-I appreciate people for who they are (the content of their character)—not what title they are called or what they possess.
 I appreciate individual freedom and independence.
-I value the ability to speak out publicly about issues that concern me.
+I value the ability to speak out independently and publicly about archaeological issues that concern me.
 I do not like being tied down by another person’s sense of their own importance or some overpowering personal agenda they might be pushing.
-Up until a few years ago, I spent my entire life worrying about all of the weird interpersonal and social crap that goes on in American archaeology—and sometimes hating myself for putting up with it——and I reached a point where I refused to do that anymore.
+Up until a few years ago, I spent my entire life worrying about all of the weird interpersonal and social crap that goes on in American archaeology——and sometimes hating myself for putting up with it——and I reached a point where I refused to do that anymore.
 I have decided to just relax and be comfortable being me.
-If you do not like that, as my close friend Patricia Cridlebaugh used to say, “then that’s just tough darts on you.”
+If you do not like that, as my close friend Patricia Cridlebaugh used to say, “…then that’s just tough darts on you.”

-Just to quickly help you out and reassure you, neither the Archaeology in Tennessee blog nor ORARI has any open archaeology jobs—so you may kindly move on down the road until you find one.
+Just to quickly help you out and reassure you, neither the Archaeology in Tennessee blog nor ORARI has any open archaeology jobs——so you may kindly move on down the road until you find one.
 I feel sure a good one is out there somewhere, and it was made just for you.
 I wish you the very best of luck in finding it.
 If I can be of any reasonable help to you sometime, please let me know.
-Just click on the “Contact” tab in the black strip above if you would like to get in touch.
+Just click on the “Contact” tab in the black strip above if you would like to get in touch with me.